About Dr Janice Harper

 In addition to my clinical work I have expertise in training and supervision of other mental health staff in psychological interventions.
 I was involved in the selection, supervision and training of post graduate doctoral trainees in clinical psychology for many years.
 I have been a clinical supervisor for many other clinical psychologists, CBT therapists and other mental health staff over the years, and was involved in the development of supervision training for NHS Education Scotland.
 I have also delivered training to a large number of multidisciplinary mental health staff in Behavioural Family Therapy.

-I continue as a visiting lecturer at the University of Glasgow and for the last 5 years have been regularly invited to deliver training for mental health services in Ferrara, Northern Italy.
+I was previously a visiting lecturer at the University of Glasgow and was regularly invited to deliver training for mental health services in Ferrara, Northern Italy.

 Qualifications and professional registration